s341507/data2410-portfolio2/docs/rapport.md

 proc.cpu.util[dockerd]
 ```

+Figure 13 shows that both items are created.

 <!-- figure 13 -->
 ![Showing that the items are created](assets/items-created.png)

 ## 5.2.
 Triggers

-We created a trigger that triggers when the uptime is longer than 240 days:
+We created a trigger that triggers when the uptime is longer than 240 days, as shown in Figure 14:

 ```bash
 last(/zabbix_server_agent_vm3/system.uptime)>240d